-Apart from offering an alternative to traditional courses (whether held in-person or online), competency-based curriculum (CBC) allows students to master and demonstrate competency in various tasks and skills to complete courses.
+Apart from offering an alternative to traditional courses (whether held in-person or online), a competency-based learning curriculum allows students to master and demonstrate competency in various tasks and skills to complete courses.
 Although the model has many potentials, it does come with certain challenges and flaws that need to be overcome to make it a viable education model.

 A competency-based curriculum focuses on targeted learning processes that identifies specific competencies or skills in students.
 This enables learners to develop mastery of each of these competencies or skills at their own pace.

 Besides offering a more personalized path to the course completion, the competency-based approach is also structured to demonstrate learning in clearly articulated competencies.
 It emphasizes authentic assessment to evaluate what the learner knows and can do through real-life projects.